All Episodes

 I'll show you.

-All right, we'll continue straight ahead.
+All right, we'll continue.

-He had a White House lunch earlier today, and well, there's the president, I guess, from earlier in Capitol Hill meeting with Mitch McConnell and Paul Ryan and the rest of the Republicans.
+He had a White House lunch earlier today, and, well, there's the president, I guess, from earlier in Capitol Hill, meeting with Mitch McConnell and Paul Ryan and the rest of the Republicans.

-Um obviously the push is on now to get this tax bill through.
+Obviously, the push is on now to get this tax bill through.

-There's a great investigative report by our friend Katherine Heridge uh over at the Fox News Channel, and we'll tell you what that's all about.
+There's a great investigative report by our friend Catherine Herridge over at the Fox News channel.

-It's some uh breaking news there.
+It's some breaking news there.

 You've got maybe eight senators now that are being identified as potential people that could kill this deal.

-And you got Ron Johnson of Wisconsin, said he'd vote against the plan as it was currently configured.
+And you got Ron Johnson of Wisconsin said he'd vote against the plan as it was currently configured.

 I just don't know how the Senate can justify their existence if they can't get this bill through, considering the disaster that was the Obamacare repeal and replace.